 The load balancer monitors VM health by using health check probes.
 For more information, see the Health check section.

 The Google Cloud Linux guest environment, Windows guest environment, or an equivalent process configures each backend VM with the IP address of the load balancer.
 Google Cloud virtual networking manages traffic delivery, scaling as appropriate.

-An internal TCP/UDP load balancer with multiple backend instance groups distributes connections among backend VMs in all of those instance groups.
+An internal TCP/UDP load balancer with multiple backends distributes connections among all of those backends.
 For information about the distribution method and its configuration options, see traffic distribution.